 Once the supervisor has vetted the Thesis submitted by the student, the student must contact the Thesis Oral Defence Committee to arrange for the oral defence

 |Students are given a complete set of learning materials to facilitate independent study which can be downloaded from the designated Learning Portal.||Face-to-Face classes conducted at a learning centre at 12 hours per module.||Learners are encouraged to participate in online discussions with other learners and their tutors for at least 18 hours per module.|

 |Students are given a complete set of learning materials to facilitate independent study which can be downloaded from the designated Learning Portal.||Learners are encouraged to participate in online discussions with other learners and their tutors for at least 18 hours per module.|

 |Face-to-Face lasses conducted with not less than 12 hours of classes per module at a learning centre.||Learners are encouraged to participate in online discussions with other learners and their tutors for at least 18 hours per module.|

 For the Blended Mode and Face to Face Fully Taught Mode please Contact Us to find an Approved Learning Centre near you.

 For the Fully Online Mode please enrol now to sign up for the next available intake.

 Notional hours are defined in terms of the amount of time it should take a learner to achieve the learning outcomes.
 Each ECTS credit requires on average 20 notional hours of a learner’s time.

 Guide to Learning Hours / Student Learning Time

-This Level 8 Programme accrues 120 ECTS credits requiring 2400 notional hours.
-With exemptions, the programme can be completed within 12 to 15 months but normally it will take about 24 months
+This Level 8 Programme accrues 120 ECTS credits requiring 2400 notional hours and can be compleyed in 36 months.
+With exemptions, the programme can be completed within 24 months